-There are libraries in Lady Grey, Barkly East and Sterkspruit and satellite libraries in Rhodes and Rossouw.
+There are libraries in Lady Grey, Barkly East and Sterkspruit and satellite libraries in Rhodes, Hillside and Rossouw.
 A librarian is needed in Rhodes.
 The municipality runs this service as an agency function for the Department of Sports, Arts and Recreation.
 More funding is however required for this service to fulfil the demand of school and university learners.
 A new library has been opened in Sterkspruit as the old facility was too small.
 The Herschel facility was opened in 2013 but still requires water and electricity.
+Hillside requires water and electricity to be provided.